 If you suspect a malfunctioning or damaged drip edge is causing your roof leak, fix it immediately.
 A roofer can evaluate the drip edge, assess the source, and offer repairs or replacements.

-Ignoring a faulty drip edge can lead to further damage to the roof and the interior of your home, so it is important to address the issue promptly.
+Neglecting a faulty drip edge can cause additional roof and interior home damage, emphasizing the need for prompt resolution.
 Learn the 5 most common roof leaks to prevent leaks in your roof in our detailed article.